Frederic O. Glover Professor in Humanities and Social Sciences

-Jon Krosnick is a social psychologist who does research on attitude formation, change, and effects, on the psychology of political behavior, and on survey research methods.
+Winner of the American Association for Public Opinion Research’s Lifetime Achievement Award, Jon Krosnick is a social psychologist who does research on attitude formation, change, and effects, on the psychology of political behavior, and on survey research methods.
 He is the Frederic O. Glover Professor in Humanities and Social Sciences, Professor of Communication, Political Science, and (by courtesy) Psychology.
-At Stanford, in addition to his professorships, he directs the Political Psychology Research Group and the Summer Institute in Political Psychology.
+At Stanford, in addition to his professorships, he directs the Political Psychology Research Group.

-To read reports on Professor Krosnick’s research program exploring public opinion on the environment visit his the Woods Institute for the Environment and the Public Opinion on Climate Change web sites.
+To read reports on Professor Krosnick’s research program exploring public opinion on the environment visit his the Public Opinion on Climate Change website.

 His attitude research has focused primarily on the notion of attitude strength, seeking to differentiate attitudes that are firmly crystallized and powerfully influential of thinking and action from attitudes that are flexible and inconsequential.
 Many of his studies in this area have focused on the amount of personal importance that an individual chooses to attach to an attitude.
 Dr. Krosnick’s studies have illuminated the origins of attitude importance (e.g., material self-interest and values) and the cognitive and behavioral consequences of importance in regulating attitude impact and attitude change processes.